-Composting in cities isn't easy for most urban dwellers and even in the greenest cities in the United States most individuals lack options when it comes to composting food waste.
-Due to an overall lack of infrastructure for managing organic waste most urban residents resort to throwing it in the trash.
+Composting in cities isn't easy for most urban dwellers and even in the greenest cities in the United States, most individuals lack composting options.
+Due to an overall lack of infrastructure for managing organic waste, most urban residents resort to throwing it in the trash.

 Research + Insights

 After sending out a survey to individuals in the NYC area I found that about 66% of the participants have at least 2 lbs of food waste per week and 77% of the participants throw their food waste in the garbage.
 This, along with other research, validates that food is being wasted and the majority of it goes into a landfill.

 Participants were also invited to track their food waste in a food waste diary over the span of 2 weeks.
 This gave me insight into what types of food were wasted and what the reason was for the wasted food (e.g. expired, inedible).
 This method allowed me to quantify the amount of food waste that could be composted at home.

 Composting at home is not a novel idea, however, it's not practiced in cities mainly due to spatial constraints and lack of preparedness or desire to take on such a task.
 So the question wasn't only about how to create an urban-friendly composting product but also how to build the support that users would need to feel equipped and confident to start composting themselves.